apache/calcite/site/_docs/avatica_json_reference.md

 ### CloseConnectionResponse

 {% highlight json %}
-{}
+{
+  "response": "closeConnection",
+}
 {% endhighlight %}

-This response has no attributes.
+There are no extra attributes on this Response.

 ### ConnectionSyncResponse

 {% highlight json %}
 {
+  "response": "connectionSync",
-  connProps: ConnectionProperties
+  "connProps": ConnectionProperties
 }
 {% endhighlight %}